Trans Mountain court decision sets up conditions for pipeline approval

 Tahlequah's "tour of grief" which saw one of the female southern resident killer whales (referred to by scientists as J-35) carry her deceased calf for 17 days was an unprecedented show of grief for the death of her calf.
 It is also a sad reminder of the fact that these endangered whales have had no successful births for three years.
 Her visible mourning tore at the heartstrings of many Americans, Canadians and especially Indigenous peoples who know all too well the pain of losing their children.
 While it is not uncommon for a killer whale to hold her deceased calf for a few hours or a day, this show of extended grief was the first time observed by scientists.

-Some wonder whether Tahlequah's actions were not a call for help given that there are only 75 whales left and the proposed increase in tanker traffic from the Trans Mountain pipeline threatens to wipe them out for good.
+Some wonder whether Tahlequah's actions were not a call for help, given that there are only 75 whales left and the proposed increase in tanker traffic from the Trans Mountain pipeline threatens to wipe them out for good.
 Indigenous Nations in Canada and several conservation groups filed applications against Canada's decision to approve the pipeline in the hopes of saving these whales and all life in the surrounding ecosystem.

 Ultimately, this decision to quash the approval of the Trans Mountain expansion reflected principles espoused by the Supreme Court of Canada for the last two decades.
 No new law was created -- it was a case which reflected the current legal status quo.